Living-with-machines/CensusGeocoder/README.md

 ```

 ## Credit, re-use terms, and how to cite
 `historic-census-gb-geocoder` relies on several datasets that require you to have an account with the UK Data Service (UKDS) to sign their standard end user licence.
-Please see individual datasets listed under [Data Inputs](#data-inputs)
+Please see individual datasets listed under [Data Inputs](#data-input)

-#### 8. Street Standardisation

-*The naming conventions need to be improved here - this file is for use with the GB1900 Gazetteer.*

-*There is plenty of scope for expanding the range of regex patterns used to clean the address strings.*

-`street_standardisation.json` - contains regex patterns to find and replacement words.
-Currently used to expand abbreviations in GB1900 Gazetteer, e.g. Rd to Road.

-#### 9. I-CeM Street Standardisation

-*There is plenty of scope for expanding the range of regex patterns used to clean the address strings.*

-`icem_street_standardisation.json` - contains regex patterns to find and replacement words.
-Currently used to expand abbreviations in I-CeM, e.g. Rd to Road.
-Also removes extra letters left at the start of the address strings after removing digits (to comply with safehaven rules).
-E.g. '68A High Street' leaves 'A High Street', which is then cleaned to 'High Street'.

 ## Acknowledgements